Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9dWWC0mFitU.md

 ### Transcript

-> is it gonna be tower defense uh there won't be no um
+> is it gonna be tower defense, there won't be no